-By Lou Louis MD for Veterans Today, Damascus, Syria
+By Lou Louis MD for VT, Damascus, Syria

 After many false starts the dates for my trip to Syria as part of the Boxers for Peace group had been finally confirmed!

 However, as the situation in Syria was still fairly unstable and our trip may had to be cancelled at the last minute, it was only when we left Australia on 23/6/2019 that I finally knew our small troupe of five ( myself, fighting father Dave Smith, two young fighters, Henri King and Michael Lekkas and Imogen Smith, Father Dave’s daughter who is a contestant in the Miss Australia contest) was actually going to be in Syria in the next 36 hours.

 It was a long tiring flight to get to the Beirut airport, and then get a minibus (organised by the Syrian sports Federation) to go overland to Damascus.